 03:06:10 Student Organization Advisor Guidelines

 - A sanctioned student organization advisor should have a working knowledge of the Northeast State Community College (NeSCC) policies and procedures and TBR Policy No. 3:01:01:00 on Student Organizations.
-As part of the advisor’s duties, he or she should have a clear understanding of the roles of the Department of Student Life and the Office of Leadership Programs at Northeast State in coordinating the student organization’s programming and activities.
+As part of the advisor’s duties, he or she should have a clear understanding of the role of the Office of Student Life at Northeast State in coordinating the student organization’s programming and activities.

 - In carrying out the role of a sanctioned student organization advisor, he or she should have an interest in the student organization for which he or she is an advisor.
 The advisor should also have an interest in the growth and development of the organization within the structure of the College and within the international and national structure of the organization.
 The advisor’s interest should be as a result of previous or current membership in the specified organization, or as a result of a professional relationship with or interest in the specified organization’s subject matter or pursuit or through a desire to take part in the growth and development of a specified organization.

 - Advisors of sanctioned student organizations should be the equivalent of permanent full-time employees of the College receiving permission from their supervisors (Executive Level) to serve; permanent part-time employees may serve as advisors if approved by their supervisors (Executive Level).
 Adjunct faculty and/or part-time temporary employees should not serve as advisors for any sanctioned student organization.
 However, adjunct faculty and/or part-time temporary employees may volunteer to help with student organizations outside of their employment contracts or other required NeSCC work hours.
 The NeSCC Volunteer Form and any other applicable forms would need to be signed to ensure the adjunct faculty and/or part-time temporary employees are aware that this participation is a volunteer activity and not part of their instructional or employee contract hours.